Survivorship Bias: Don’t ignore the losers

 I bet you don’t know just how helpful failures can be.
 It’s pretty typical for humans to learn about the world through failures.
 Touching a hot stove, falling out of an unsafe tree, or walking through a burr-patch with bare feet all present clear opportunities to learn from failure in a painful way.
 The human brain is programmed to learn from the pain, and avoid the situations in the future.
 But what about times when the pain is less pronounced?
 Are there groups of failures we should be revisiting, but aren’t?

-We’re continuing our series on the Psychology of Telecom Expense Management with a look at Survivorship Bias (if you missed the last article on Confirmation Bias, you can check it out here) In the second of a three part series, we continue our examination of our intrinsic biases.
+We’re exploring the Psychology of Telecom Expense Management with a look at Survivorship Bias.
 Our brains are pre-programmed with these biases whether we like them or not.
-Through understanding, however, we can avoid certain categories of mistakes and potentially deliver better products and services to our customers.
+Through understanding, however, we can avoid certain categories of mistakes and potentially deliver better products and services to our users, while also benefiting our bottom line.

 Survivorship Bias depends on our tendency to use evidence of success as the primary measure for planning for future successes.
 You may recognize it as a kind of sample bias, or how some data points get ignored because they don’t prove the theory.
 Laszlo Bock, head of People Operations at Google, discusses how survivorship bias impacted Google’s hiring practices on an episode of You Are Not So Smart.
 After years of tricky hiring practices and insane interview questions, the human resources teams at Google decided to use some statistical analysis to see just what a great job they’d done.